madees/DAQC2-Chataigne-Module/README.md

 Commands are ready to use in your scripts, with the "Command tester" tool, or as outputs from the State machine and Sequences in Time Machine.

 #### Ping
 Send "/ping", should receive "/pong".
-This is time stamped in RPI CLI.
+For debug, this is time stamp logged in RPI CLI.

 #### GetDIN
 Send "/getDIN"

-Update DIN states manually.
+Update DIN states manually, for polling method.

 #### intEnable
 Send "/intEnable"

 Enable interrupts on digital inputs.
-States will be automatically updates when the inputs changes.
-This is time stamped in RPI CLI.
+States will be automatically updated when the inputs changes.
+For debug, this is time stamp logged in RPI CLI.

 #### intDisable
 Send "/intDisable"

 Disable interrupts on digital inputs.
-You'll need to manually pull changes by using GetDIN.
-This is time stamped in RPI CLI.
+You'll need to manually poll for changes by using GetDIN.
+For debug, this is time stamp logged in RPI CLI.

 #### DOut (channel, state)
 Send "/Dout/channel state"